 This beginner’s fishing guide will give you the rundown of the popular types of fish bait.
 We show you how to rig live bait, when to use it and for what fish species.
 There are TONS of different types of fish bait used in various regions across the US in Freshwater and Saltwater.
-I am going to stick with some of the most popular Freshwater live bait options and cover Saltwater in another installment.
+I’m going to stick with Freshwater live bait for this article, but if you’re fishing Saltwater then head over to our Saltwater beginner guide.
 This rundown will focus on some popular options for common fish types that are most applicable to the entry level.

 Main Types of Fish Bait

 The following is a list of the most common types of fish bait found at a live bait & tackle shop:

 - Minnows: Flatheads, Shad, Golden Shiners, Suckers, and Creek Chubs

 - Insects: Wax Worms (Grubs), Meal Worms, Crickets and Grasshoppers

 Fishing with Live Worms

 Worms are a staple of bait shops and fishing them is the most common live bait option across the US.
 Nightcrawlers and Red Worms are popular option to purchase at your local baitshop or dig them up in your own backyard.
 These are often sold or stored in foam containers with breathable lids.
 A dozen to 2 dozen worms should do for a day’s trip.